-VGRs may receive wages for up to 20 hours of work weekly (maximum 50% time appointment) and/or stipends from UCLA fund sources equivalent to a 50% non-academic appointment to support their research, as is permissible under campus and federal immigration policy.
+VGRs may only receive wages for on-campus activity directly related to their research objectives, as is permissible under campus and federal immigration policy.

 VGRs are not eligible to teach or serve as readers at UCLA.

 You will need a UCLA BruinCard for access to University privileges and facilities.
 The BruinCard can also function as a debit card for making purchases on and around campus.

 Please work with your sponsoring department to obtain a BruinCard.
 The BruinCard will not be issued until your VGR appointment information has been submitted to UCPath for additional processing.
 The Graduate Division submits all approved VGR appointments to UCPath for processing and sends a report to the BruinCard Office of all VGRs who have received final approval.
 Please allow 2-3 business days from the time you receive the Final Approval email before contacting the BruinCard office to ensure that a sufficient amount of time has elapsed to account for UCPath processing.
 When your sponsoring department provides you with a copy of the BruinCard confirmation, you can visit the BruinCard Office located at 123 Kerckhoff Hall.

 Note: Appointments of less than three months may not qualify for a BruinCard.